kamingfung/kamingfung.github.io/content/blogs/2019-09-03-about-ka-ming/index.md

 <!-- ![](./IMG_2917.jpeg) -->

-Hi there!
-My last name is "Fung" (馮), and my first name is "Ka Ming" (家銘), which is actually two words.
-In Cantonese, my name is written as "Fung Ka Ming".
-However, according to Chinese naming customs, the family name should come first, so my full birth name is "Fung Ka Ming".
+Hi there! :wave: My last name is "Fung" (馮), and my first name is "Ka Ming" (家銘).
+In Chinese culture, the family name comes first, so my full birth name is "Fung Ka Ming" (馮家銘).

 Because of the British-style education system in Hong Kong, some people here have adopted English names as nicknames, and I go by "Victor".